avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 Q2.
 Build an unrooted phylogenetic tree of the NS1 proteins from Dengue virus 1, Dengue virus 2, Dengue virus 3 and Dengue virus 4, using the neighbour-joining algorithm.
 Which are the most closely related proteins, based on the tree?
 Based on the bootstrap values in the tree, how confident are you of this?

 Q3.
+Build an unrooted phylogenetic tree of the NS1 proteins from Dengue viruses 1-4, based on a filtered alignment of the four proteins (keeping alignment columns in which at least 30\% of letters are not gaps, and in which at least 30\% of pairs of letters are identical).
+Does this differ from the tree based on the unfiltered alignment (in Q2)?
+Can you explain why?

+Q4.
 The Zika virus is related to Dengue viruses, but is not a Dengue virus, and so therefore can be used as an outgroup in phylogenetic trees of Dengue virus sequences.
 UniProt accession Q32ZE1 consists of a sequence with similarity to the Dengue NS1 protein, so seems to be a related protein from Zika virus.
 Build a rooted phylogenetic tree of the Dengue NS1 proteins, using the Zika virus protein as the outgroup.
 Which are the most closely related Dengue virus proteins, based on the tree?
 What extra information does this tree tell you, compared to the unrooted tree in Q2?

 .. |image0| image:: ../_static/P5_image0.png